mmalla23/Indigenous-Peoples-Group/README.md

 <!-- Entities discussed throughout the essay are typically defined before the essay text and
      are thus available in all text.
 Entity identifiers (QIDs) can be found in either Wikipedia or Wikidata (https://www.wikidata.org)> -->
-<param ve-entity eid="Q185372"> <!-- Girl with a Pearl Earring painting -->
+<param ve-entity eid="Q185372"> <!-- testing 1-->
-<param ve-entity eid="Q41264"> <!-- Johannes Vermeer -->
+<param ve-entity eid="Q41264"> <!-- testing 2 -->
-<param ve-entity eid="Q221092"> <!-- Mauritshuis -->
+<param ve-entity eid="Q221092"> <!-- testing 3 -->
-<param ve-entity eid="Q36600"> <!-- The Hague -->
+<param ve-entity eid="Q36600"> <!-- testing 4 -->

 # Thesis

-The Maasai peoples have faced human rights violations through assimilation and relocation which has hindered their ability to continue/maintain their cultural practices.  [examples](https://jstor-labs.github.io/juncture-examples)
+The Maasai peoples have faced human rights violations through assimilation and relocation which has hindered their ability to continue/maintain their cultural practices.

 # Brief History